intel/ai-reference-models/k8s/object_detection/tensorflow/rfcn/inference/fp32/README.md

 tar -xvf rfcn-fp32-inference-k8s.tar.gz
 ```

-The model package for `RFCN FP32 inference` includes single-node and pipeline kubernetes deployments.
+The Kubernetes* package for `RFCN FP32 inference` includes single-node and pipeline kubernetes deployments.
 The directory tree within the model package is shown below, where single and pipeline directories are below the
 [mlops](https://en.wikipedia.org/wiki/MLOps) directory: